sebastiancarlos/cl-yasboi/README.md

-One downside of Common Lisp, which this boilerplate tries to mitigate, is the package management tooling - which is lacking when compared to `npm`, `gem`, `cargo-pants`, etc. I also feel that this issue is rarely mentioned early enough on introductory material, which can catch beginners off guard.
+One downside of Common Lisp, which this boilerplate tries to mitigate, is the package management tooling - which is lacking when compared to `npm`, `gem`,
+***`cargo-pants`***, etc. I also feel that this issue is rarely mentioned early enough in introductory material, which can catch beginners off guard.

 #### External Resources
 - [A Road to Common Lisp (article)](https://stevelosh.com/blog/2018/08/a-road-to-common-lisp)